killinen/BrakeModule/README.md

 # BrakeModule
 ---

-This project has been created to solve the need of make an MY99 BMW 540i (E39) to brake with use of semiautonoumous driving software OPENPILOT.
+This project was created to solve the need for a MY99 BMW 540i (E39) to be able to brake using the semi-autonomous driving software OPENPILOT.

 ---